railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 	* Packing Note: Stock > Output,
 	* Delivery Order: Output > Customer.

 The first operation is automatically generated by the customer order.
-The second is generated by the stock management, showing that the Output location is linked to the Customer location.
-The two operations will show as waiting.
-If the Output location is not situated beneath the stock location you then have to move the item from stock to the place where the item is prepared.
+The second one is generated by the stock management, showing that the Output location is linked to the Customer location.
+The two operations will be displayed in *Waiting* status.
+If the
+Output location is not situated beneath the stock location, you then have to move the item from stock to the place where the item is prepared.

 Some companies do not want to work in two steps, because it just seems like extra work to have to confirm a